Exporting to EndNote from BREPOLiS or the International Medieval Bibliography

 2. In the pop-up Opening BREPOLiS.enf box, make sure the Open with box is set to EndNote then click OK.
 The BREPOLiS filter will work for International Medieval Bibliography too.

 3. The BREPOLiS filter will open in EndNote.
 From the main EndNote menu, click File then Save as.

 4. In the Save as box, remove the word Copy, then click Save.

 1. Choose by checking the boxes for which you plan to export citations then click Export from the menu above.

 2. In the Export menu, choose .txt - Endnote then click Export.

-3. From the pop-up Choose an Import Filter box, select BREPOLiS then click Choose.
+3. Next up is the Choose an Import Filter pop-up box.
+Select BREPOLiS from the list then click Choose.
 The export should complete automatically from this point.